 Over the first five months of 2019, the superyacht industry celebrated 53 sales of new-build projects over 30 metres.
 For the same period in 2020, 34 new-build sales have been recorded on SuperYacht Times iQ - an unsurprising figure given the current worldwide pandemic.
 However, having kept in touch with a large cross-section of the industry during this time, SuperYacht Times has found that the majority remain optimistic that business will soon bounce back.
-With this in mind, SuperYacht Times speaks with Nobiskrug’s Sales and Marketing Director, Fadi Pataq, via Zoom from the South of France about the yard's sales and activities during the covid-19 pandemic.
+With this in mind, SuperYacht Times spoke with Nobiskrug’s Sales and Marketing Director, Fadi Pataq, via Zoom from the South of France, about the yard's sales and activities during the Covid-19 pandemic.
 Photo: Guillaume PlissonGiven the current situation, Nobiskrug’s sales numbers are, of course, different this year.
 But having sold a good number of projects over the last few years, how important is it for Nobiskrug to sell more in the near future?

 We were fortunate in 2017 and 2018 to have signed around five projects, which was very positive.
 There was a slight slowdown in 2019, but two commitments were still on the table which we were hoping to sign in 2020.
 Unfortunately, with the current crisis, we can’t expect those clients to move forward.
 We're not expecting much out of 2020 but will maintain these contacts and commitments so hopefully, when things pick up they can come alive again.
 As far as new enquiries are concerned, we haven't seen anything new this year.
 I think we're starting to see the light at the end of the tunnel, but it all depends on what happens with the upcoming season.
 We remain hopeful!Photo: Charl van Rooy / SuperYacht TimesThe effects of covid-19 on the economy are mostly quite negative.
 What are your thoughts about this?
 How is it affecting your clients?